money-on-chain/main-RBTC-contract/integration-to-MOC-platform.md

     }
 ​
     function doTask() public payable {
+      // Calculate operation fees
+      CommissionParamsStruct memory params;
+      params.account = address(this); // address of minter
+      params.amount = btcAmount; // BTC amount you want to mint params.txTypeFeesMOC = mocInrate.MINT_BPRO_FEES_MOC();
+      params.txTypeFeesRBTC = mocInrate.MINT_BPRO_FEES_RBTC();
+      params.vendorAccount = vendorAccount;

+      CommissionReturnStruct memory commission = mocExchange.calculateCommissionsWithPrices(params);
+      // If commission is paid in RBTC, substract it from value uint256 fees = commission.btcCommission - commission.btcMarkup;
       // Mint some new BitPro
-        moc.mintBPro(msg.value, vendorAccount);
+      moc.mintBProVendors.value(msg.value)(msg.value - fees);
 ​      // Transfer it to your receiver account
       bpro.transfer(receiverAddress, bpro.balanceOf(address(this)));
       // Rest of the function to actually perform the task }
     // rest of your contract
 }